-If you’re looking for a jogging stroller, check out this list, where we explain each stroller’s safety features, what to look for, and what to avoid.
+If you’re looking for a jogging stroller, check out this list of jogging strollers, where we explain each stroller’s safety features, what to look for, and what to avoid.

 Which umbrella stroller is best for parents on a budget?

-Parents on a tight budget should look at one of Summer Infant’s strollers (either the 3Dlite or the 3Dflip), as well as Delta Children’s LX.
+If you are parenting on a tight budget, you should look at one of Summer Infant’s strollers (either the 3Dlite or the 3Dflip), as well as Delta Children’s LX.
 All three strollers can be purchased for double-digit prices.

 Which umbrella stroller is best for newborns?